maximmajor/backend_health-booking-app/README.md

 5. you need a mongodb account. check .env.example to see required environment variables

 ROUTES:

 1.  to add list of hospitals:
+    Request: POST
     routes: localhost:3000/hospital/add

           body: {
             "hospitalName": "Adefemi Hospital",
             "address": "ikeja lagos",
             "doctorsName": "mr tomisola abigail"

     }

 2.  to see list of hospital
+    Request: GET
     routes: localhost:3000/hospital/list

 3.  to see mock list of hospial
+    Request: GET
     routes: localhost:3000/hospital/list/mock

-3. to book the
+4.  to book for an appointment with a doctor.
+    Request: POST
     routes: localhost:3000/users/book/appointment/:hospitalId

            body: {
             "name": "major",